juergenweb/FieldtypeOpeningHours/README.md

 A lot of sanitization and validation will take place inside the processInput method to 'clean' user inputs:

-- **`duplicate times on one day will be removed`** - only one entry remains of each kind per day (doesn't make sense to have same times on one day)
+- **`duplicate times on one day will be removed`** Only one entry remains of each kind per day (doesn't make sense to have same times on one day)
-- multiple empty times (empty inputs) will be removed.
-This can result from clicking the add button multiple times to create new inputs and do not enter any values.
+- **`multiple empty times (empty inputs) will be removed`** This can result from clicking the add button multiple times to create new inputs and do not enter any values.
-- incomplete times (only start or end time) will be removed - every opening time must have a start and end time
+- **`incomplete times (only start or end time) will be removed`** Every opening time must have a start and end time
-- inputs which are not a string and/or not in a valid time format will be deleted.
+- **`inputs which are not a string and/or not in a valid time format will be deleted`**
-- re-ordering of multiple times on each day by sorting the start times (fe first time is 14:00 - 18:00 and second time is 07:00 - 12:00, then the second one will be the first one after ascending re-ordering).
+- **`re-ordering of multiple times on each day by sorting the start times`** Fe first time is 14:00 - 18:00 and second time is 07:00 - 12:00, then the second one will be the first one after ascending re-ordering.
-- checking if start time is equal the end time (if yes, an error message will be shown, because this doesn't make sense)
+- **`checking if start time is equal the end time`** If yes, an error message will be shown, because this doesn't make sense
-- checking if start time is before the end time (if not, a warning message will be shown.
-Could only be valid if end time is on the next day - fe: 20:00 - 03:00).
+- **`checking if start time is before the end time`** If not, a warning message will be shown.
+Could only be valid if end time is on the next day - fe: 20:00 - 03:00.

 ## Output in templates